leanderseige/steeringwheelarduino/README.md

 Just set up Arduino IDE and install the following two libraries:
 * ArduinoJoystickLibrary (I installed it from the latest ZIP, https://github.com/MHeironimus/ArduinoJoystickLibrary/wiki)
-* TM1637 Driver (I installed it from within the IDE's library management, https://github.com/AKJ7/TM1637)
+* optional: TM1637 Driver (I installed it from within the IDE's library management, https://github.com/AKJ7/TM1637)

 There are three source code files in src/
 * minimal.ino - the very minimal version, just sets the Z-Axis Rotation
-* minimal-button.ino - I added a button to calibrate the middle position of the wheel
+* minimal-button.ino - I added a button to calibrate the middle position of the wheel (this one is in production)
 * minimal-button-led.ino - for full fancyness one can add two TM1637 compatible displays to see the values at any time

 # Hardware